EducloudHQ/ai_email_client_backend/docs/overview.md

 - AWS Bedrock AgentCore(A comprehensive set of enterprise-grade services that help developers quickly and securely deploy and operate AI agents at scale using any framework and model, hosted on Amazon Bedrock or elsewhere).
-- AWS Route53(provides highly available and scalable Domain Name System (DNS), domain name registration, and health-checking cloud services).
+- AWS Route53(provides highly available and scalable Domain Name Service (DNS), domain name registration, and health-checking cloud services).
 - AWS SES(A cloud-based email service provider that can integrate into any application for high volume email automation)